 No matter whether you want to bring life to your lifeless abstract image or make people chuckle, you can go for GIF.
-The best part of GIF is, it’s super simple to create.
+The nice thing about GIF is that you can make animated GIFs in Photoshop in a simpler way.
 You don’t have to be an expert to create it.
 All you need is to have access to Photoshop.
 With a few simple steps, you can make it done.

-So, let’s get started and take a look- how to make an animated GIF in Photoshop (from an image sequence)-
+So, let’s get started and take a look at how you can turn an image sequence into an animated GIF in Photoshop.
+(A Step-by-Step Tutorial)

 At first, open Photoshop and go to the File tab from the menu bar.
 Then, click “Scripts” from the list of items and select “Load Files into Stack” from the side menu.
 This will open up a window from which you have to browse your image sequence to create an animated GIF.